MicrosoftDocs/windows-itpro-docs/windows/security/operating-system-security/data-protection/bitlocker/planning-guide.md

 ## Audit the environment

 To plan a BitLocker deployment, understand the current environment.
 Perform an informal audit to define the current policies, procedures, and hardware environment.
 Review the existing disk encryption software and the organization's security policies.
-If the organization isn't using disk encryption software, then these policies may not exist.
-If disk encryption software is in use, then the policies may need to change to use certain BitLocker features.
+If the organization isn't using disk encryption software, then these policies might not exist.
+If disk encryption software is in use, then the policies might need to change to use certain BitLocker features.

 To help document the organization's current disk encryption security policies, answer the following questions: